Published in Graphics

 The GT 610, GT 620 and GT 630 are here

-that today is officially the day when Nvidia gave a green light to its partners to rebrand entry-level GPUs.
+It appears that today is officially the day when Nvidia gave a green light to its partners to rebrand entry-level GPUs.
 We already wrote about this back when Nvidia silently rebranded some of its OEM-only cards, but as of today GT 610, GT 620 and GT 630 are going to hit retail/e-tail with shiny new boxes.

 According to our info and actual specs listed at Nvidia's website, the cheapest GT 610 is actually a rebranded GT 520 GPU based on the GF119 GPU with 49 CUDA cores.
 The clocks have been tweaked a bit and now the GPU is clocked at 810MHz.
 It will feature 1GB of DDR3 memory clocked at 1.8GHz and paired up with a 64-bit memory interface.